Adjusting the Volume Level of Select Staves During Playback

 When one or more staves are selected, and you move the volume control to the left of center, then the behavior is probably not initially what you would expect.
 You might expect the volume level of the selected staves to decrease.
 Instead, the volume level of the selected staves remains at the normal level, and the volume of the non-selected staves decrease.

-If you are familiar with the distinction between MIDI staff volume control events and individual MIDI note-on velocities, then you might find it useful to know how Musician's volume control is implemented.
+If you are familiar with the distinction between MIDI staff volume control events and individual MIDI note-on velocities, then you might find it useful to know how Composer's volume control is implemented.
 The volume control affects both individual MIDI note velocities and the overall MIDI staff volume (via controller event 7).
 The reason for this design is that some sound cards do not implement staff volume controller events well or at all.
-Musician's design, which relies on both MIDI note-on velocity adjustments and staff volume controller events, produces more reliable volume control across a wider variety of sound cards.
+Composer's design, which relies on both MIDI note-on velocity adjustments and staff volume controller events, produces more reliable volume control across a wider variety of sound cards.

 To change the volume of selected staves relative to other staves: